Iron and Steel Act 1949: Government policy and later enactments

 Nationalisation of iron and steel production had been strongly opposed by the Conservative opposition.
 The act went into effect in February 1951, meaning that its implementation would occur during the 1951 general election season.
 On returning to power in October 1951 they planned to denationalise and return the industry to the private sector.
 This policy was enacted through the Iron and Steel Act 1953.

 The Iron and Steel Act 1953 (1 & 2 Eliz.
 2. c.
 15) received royal assent on 14 May 1953.

 Section 1 of the 1953 act repealed the Iron and Steel Act 1949 and dissolved the Iron and Steel Corporation.
 It transferred the corporation's properties, rights, liabilities and obligations to a newly established Iron and Steel Holding and Realisation Agency.
 The agency gradually sold the nationalised companies back into the private sector with the exception of Richard Thomas and Baldwins which remained in public ownership until it was absorbed into the British Steel Corporation in 1967.

 The 1953 act also established a new Iron and Steel Board which began operating on 13 July 1953.
 The board had a duty 'to exercise a general supervision over the iron and steel industry... with a view to promoting the efficient, economic and adequate supply, under competitive conditions, of iron and steel products'.
 The work of the board and the agency was thus parallel and complementary.

+Subsequent developments

-The 1953 act remained in force until the Labour government re-nationalised the iron and steel industry in 1967 through the Iron and Steel Act 1967 (c.
-17).
+The 1953 act remained in force until the Labour government re-nationalised the iron and steel industry in 1967 through the Iron and Steel Act 1967.

+The whole act, so far as unrepealed, was repealed by section 38(3) of, and schedule 7 to, the Iron and Steel Act 1975, which came into force on 12 December 1975.